 1838 Very cold, at -1.5C.
 The 20th was one of the coldest days of the century.
 In London the maximum on the 20th was -7.7C following a minimum of beneath -16C.
 This month and the cold day, was "predicted" by Patrick Murphy in his almanac; hence the winter came to be known as "Murphy's winter".

 1839 The "Night of the Big Wind": the most destructive storm ever to hit Ireland occurred on the night of January 6-7th.
 About 400 people were killed.
 The weather was cold in eary January, but on the 6th there was a huge rise in temperature, so that conditions were described as "sickly warm".
 Average wind speeds in the Westport region were 65 mph, although it is hypothesised that gusts may have reached 150 mph.

 1841 A very warm day in London: about 60F, only equalled in 1999.
 Also a very cold day: -8.3C at Greenwich on the 8th, London's lowest maximum (along with 1867 and 1987).

-1855 Extremely dry - England and Wales average of less than an inch.
+1855 Extremely dry - England and Wales averaged less than an inch of precipitation.

 1862 "Black rain", like "ink", fell at Slains (Aberdeens.) on the 14th.